Understory

 Yeah, we're now in the bonus round.

-So please be free should you want to be.
+This is the coffee break, so please be free should you want to be.

 Otherwise, if you would like to talk about tiles more, let's go.